How to ensure that you send successful campaigns and haven’t missed any details?

 Pick a font that will best fit your message with or without serif, based on your needs, and stick to 2 fonts maximum.

 33. Avoid light font on dark background

-Choose a dark font on a light background and not the other way around, because the latter can distract your reader from the content and can be harsh to the eyes.
+Choose a dark font on a light background and not the other way around, because the latter can distract your reader from the content and be harsh to the eyes.